LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     1. Record the key id; this will be used for `FASTLANE_KEY_ID`.
     1. Download the `API Key` itself, and open it in a text editor.
 The contents of this file will be used for `FASTLANE_KEY`.
 Copy the full text, including the "-----BEGIN PRIVATE KEY-----" and "-----END PRIVATE KEY-----" lines.

-    To skip the detailed section, click on [Collect the Two GitHub Secrets](#collect-the-two-github-secrets)
+    :material-skip-forward: To skip the detailed section, click on [Collect the Two GitHub Secrets](#collect-the-two-github-secrets)

 ### New Apple Developer Account

-If you have an Apple Developer Account, skip ahead to [Find <code>TEAMID</code>](#find-teamid), you should sign in to your account before starting.
-There will be links to take you to specific pages; if you are not already logged in, you will be required to log in before you can go to that page.
+:material-skip-forward: If you have an Apple Developer Account, skip ahead to [Find <code>TEAMID</code>](#find-teamid).

 If you do not already have a paid Apple Developer account, you need to purchase one ($99 annual fee).
 It may take a few days for the account to be enabled.